Synthetic vs. Down Sleeping Bags for Car Camping: Which is Better?

 So, how do you make the right choice for your adventures?

 • For the Budget-Conscious Beginner: Synthetic bags are your friend.
 They're affordable, readily available, and forgiving if they get a little damp Facebook.
-My first bag was a synthetic that cost less than a nice dinner, and it got me hooked.
+A synthetic bag that costs less than a nice dinner is a fine way to get hooked.

 • For Maximum Warmth and Packability (and if your wallet allows): Down bags offer superior warmth-to-weight and compressibility.
 They're ideal if you plan to do any kind of backpacking where space and weight are critical, or if you just want the absolute coziest sleep Paria Outdoor Products.